 What is participating Endowment plan?

-we had learned about Endowment plans and we know how an endowment plan works.
+we had learned about Endowment plans and we w an endowment plan works.
 Now we are going to know about Participating endowment Plan.

 participating endowment plan maturity